nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     :-------------------------:|:-------------------------:|:-------------------------:
     ![NGINX Web1](media/lab4_nginx-web1.png)  |![NGINX Web2](media/lab4_nginx-web2.png) |![NGINX Web3](media/lab4_nginx-web3.png)

->This is called an `Upstream proxy_pass`, where you are telling NGINX to Proxy the request to a list of servers in the upstream, and load balance them.
+>This is called an `Upstream proxy_pass`, where you are telling NGINX to Proxy the request to a list of servers in the upstream block, and load balance them.

 1. These backend application do have the following multiple paths which can also be used for testing.
 Feel free to try them out:
    - [http://cafe.example.com/coffee](http://cafe.example.com/coffee)